rescrv/HyperDex/doc/concepts.rst

 Concepts
 ========

 HyperDex is a distributed, searchable key-value store.
+The key features of HyperDex are:

+ * **Fast**: HyperDex has lower latency, higher throughput, and lower variance than other key-value stores.

+ * **Scalable**: HyperDex scales as more machines are added to the system.

+ * **Consistent**: HyperDex guarantees linearizability for key-based operations.
+Thus, it a GET always returns the latest value inserted into the system.
+Not just "eventually," but immediately and always.

+ * **Fault tolerant**: HyperDex automatically replicates data on multiple machines so that concurrent failures, up to an application-determined limit, will not cause data loss.

+ * **Searchable**: HyperDex enables lookups of non-primary data attributes.
+Such searches are implemented efficiently and contact a small number of servers.

-Unlike other key-value stores such as BigTable and Cassandra, HyperDex provides a unique search primitive which enables searches over stored values.
+Unlike other NoSQL key-value stores, HyperDex provides a unique search primitive which enables searches over stored values.
 By design, HyperDex retains the performance of traditional key-value stores while enabling support for the search operation.
 This is possible through the use of Hyperspace